TrackableEntities/TrackableEntities.Core.Sample/README.md

 > **Note**: To perform an EF Core migration you need to first create either an ASP.NET Core app or a .NET Core console app.
 It is not possible to use a class library for EF Core migrations.

 - Add a new **ASP.NET Core** web application
-    + Select Web API template targeting .NET Core with ASP.NET Core 2.0.
+    + Select Web API template targeting .NET Core with ASP.NET Core 3.1.
 - Install NuGet packages:
     + Microsoft.EntityFrameworkCore.SqlServer
-    + TrackableEntities.EF.Core -Pre
+    + TrackableEntities.EF.Core
-    + Microsoft.EntityFrameworkCore.Tools
+    + Microsoft.EntityFrameworkCore.Design
 - Add a reference from the Web project to the Entities project.
     + Then build the solution.
 - Add an App_Data directory to the Web project.